Regional Railways: Liveries

 Initially, many vehicles carried standard British Rail blue livery.

 From 1986, Provincial adopted a version of the prototype Class 150 livery: aircraft blue over white, with a light blue stripe at waist level.
-All new units, plus a few existing ones, such as selected Class 304 EMUs, received it.
+All new units, plus a few existing ones, such as selected EMUs, received it.
 Some units and coaches received the livery with either ScotRail or Regional Railways branding.
-In the North West, the light blue stripe was replaced with a mid green one on Class 156 refurbishments from 1995 to 1998.
+In the North West, the light blue stripe was replaced with a mid-green one on refurbishments from 1995 to 1998.

-The British Rail Class 158s, introduced in 1989, appeared in Express livery: dark grey window surrounds over light grey, with light and dark blue stripes at waist level.
-Later, Alphaline would replace the Express wording.
-This colour scheme was also applied to some Class 156 units around privatisation.
+The Class 158s, introduced in 1989, appeared in Express livery: dark grey window surrounds over light grey, with light and dark blue stripes at waist level.
+Later, Alphaline would replace the Express wording; this colour scheme was also applied to some Class 156 units around privatisation.